dwyl/image-classifier/README.md

 We now need to add some server-side code.

 The uploaded audio file will be saved on disk as a temporary file in the `/priv/static/uploads` folder.
-We will make this file _unique_ every time a user records an audio.
+We will also make this file _unique_ every time a user records an audio.
-We simply use an `Ecto.UUID` string to the file name and pass it into the Liveview socket.
+We use an `Ecto.UUID` string to the file name and pass it into the Liveview socket.

 The Liveview `mount/3` function returns a socket.
-Let's update it and pass extra arguments - typically booleans for the UI such as the button disabling and the spinner - as well as another `allow_upload/3` to handle the upload process of the audio file.
+Let's update it
+and pass extra arguments -
+typically booleans for the UI such as the button disabling and the spinner - as well as another `allow_upload/3` to handle the upload process of the audio file.